If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 The world is not perfect.
 It’s full of imperfection.
 It’s ever changing.
 And it can often be too chaotic.
 While this constant change unnerves some nations, the Japanese feel at peace with it.
 Their secret is to live according to wabi sabi principles.
 With roots in Zen, this ancient doctrine finds beauty in imperfection, praises simplicity, and accepts any change as an inevitable part of life.

-In her book Wabi Sabi, Beth Kempton delves deeper into the Japanese wisdom.
+In her book Wabi Sabi, Beth Kempton delves deeper into Japanese wisdom.
 While living in the country, the author witnesses how the locals incorporate the ancient knowledge in their daily lives.
 Mrs Kempton strives to do the same, even after she moves back to England.

 5. Destination Wellness